 Published in 2000, the Labour Government's 'Strategy for Sport' offered a major shake-up of school sport.
-It included the provision of 300 multi-purpose sports and arts facilities for primary schools at a cost of $\pounds$ ,150 million, National Lottery sports awards worth $\pounds$ ,50 million being earmarked for youth projects, further development of club/ school links, and the employment of 600 sports coordinators to develop competitive inter-school sport.
+It included the provision of 300 multi-purpose sports and arts facilities for primary schools at a cost of £150 million, National Lottery sports awards worth £50 million being earmarked for youth projects, further development of club/school links, and the employment of 600 sports coordinators to develop competitive inter-school sport.
 The strengthening of the links between schools, clubs and governing bodies was a central feature, though some critics feared that this would accentuate the move away from schools as being the traditional identifier and developer of young sporting talent.
 Other criticisms included the failure to insist on more than two hours a week being devoted to sport and physical exercise in the National Curriculum and a reluctance to halt the sales of school playing fields.
-On the positive side was the proposal for a further seventy-three special sports schools in addition to the thirty-seven already in existence, which promised high level coaching for children with the talent to excel at games; and at grassroots level, a telephone advice service was to be introduced to inform people of how to become involved in sports in their local community.
+In 2002 'Game Plan', a report from the Prime Minister's Strategy Unit, set out the necessary components for a 'strategy for delivering the Government's sport and physical activity objectives' which included recommendations on developing the United Kingdom's sport and physical activity culture; enhancing the nation's international success; improving the approach to mega events and major sporting facilities; and improving the organizational structures for delivering sport and physical activity.